Tao Te Ching: Biography

-The first biographical reference to Laozi is in the Records of the Grand Historian, by Chinese historian Sima Qian (c.
-145–86 BCE), which combines three stories.
-In the first, Laozi was a contemporary of Confucius (551–479 BCE).
+The first biographical reference to Laozi is in the Records of the Grand Historian, by Han dynasty historian Sima Qian (c.
+145–86 BCE), which includes three stories.
+Though even by late estimates, A.C.
+Graham believed that the idea of Lao Dan as a contemporary of Confucius existed by the late Warring States period, 250 BCE.

+In the first, Laozi was a contemporary of Confucius.
 His surname was Li, and his personal name was Er or Dan.
-He was an official in the imperial archives, and wrote a book in two parts before departing to the West; at the request of the keeper of the Han-ku Pass, Yinxi, Laozi composed the Tao Te Ching.
+He was an official in the imperial archives, and at the request of the keeper of the Han-ku Pass, Yinxi, wrote a book in two parts before departing to the West, composing the Tao Te Ching.
 In the second story, Laozi, also a contemporary of Confucius, was Lao Laizi (老萊子), who wrote a book in 15 parts.
-Third, Laozi was the grand historian and astrologer Lao Dan (老聃), who lived during the reign of Duke Xian of Qin.
+In the third, Laozi was the grand historian and astrologer Lao Dan (老聃), who lived during the reign of Duke Xian of Qin.